jessicayjm/span_alignment_annotation_tool/Readme.md

 | ---- | --------- | ----------- | --------- | --------- | ----------- | ------------- | -------------- | ---------------- | ------------- | --------- | ---------------------------------- | -------------------------- | -------------------------- | ---- | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ---- |
 | int  | string    | string      | string    | string    | string      | string        | float          | float            | float         | string    | [[email, start, end, label], ... ] | [[start, end, label], ...] | [[start, end, label], ...] |      | [[email, (target_start, target_end), (observer_start, observer_end)], ...] | [[(target_start, target_end), (observer_start, observer_end)], ...] | [[(target_start, target_end), (observer_start, observer_end)], ...] |      |

-Newly added fields compared to Upload texts:
+Newly added fields compared to *Upload texts*:

 + `annotations`: annotations from all annotators. `label` in the array should be one of the labels specified in *Project upload format*.
 + `annotator?`: the column name should be the email of the annotator (the code will automatically match the email format).
 The values are the annotations belonged to this specific annotator.